 Gas boiler spill switch what it does and how to reset it.

 If this happens check your roof vent to see if birds or bees or some other creature has built a nest in the vent pipe.
 High levels of snow have been known to prevent boilers from venting, remove snow from around the vent cap, if your vent cap is missing your vent may be full of leaves.
 Make sure your vent is 100% clear.

-The vent damper is designed to stop the boiler from firing if the damper is not 100 % open but sometimes the end switch on the vent damper sticks and sends a signal that the damper is open when it is not.
+The vent damper is designed to stop the boiler from firing if the damper is not 100 % open but sometimes the end switch on the vent damper sticks and sends a signal that the damper is open, when it is not.

 DO NOT bypass the spill switch, carbon monoxide will kill you and your family.

 As I said earlier many older boilers do not have spill switches or vent dampers, so if your vent becomes obstructed you will have a dangerous situation, with no safety device to shut the boiler down.
-Maybe you should have a new Burnham boiler installed.